Our Favorite Monemvasia Hotels

 Hotel phone: +30 2732 062122

-The best hotel in the Kastro.
+The best hotel in the Kastro and great for both couples and families.
 Featuring romantic Medieval architecture and dressed in high-end Italian design, the luxurious suites at Moni Emvasis all include marble bathrooms, fireplaces, and furnished balconies with fantastic sea views.
 The Junior Suite sleeps 4, with a loft that’s suitable for children aged 8 and above.
 An incredible a la carte breakfast is served daily in their Chrisovoulo restaurant – Kastro’s top fine-dining venue.
 Exceptional and warm service by the hotel’s friendly owners only adds to an unforgettable stay.
 Located near the castle gate.

 • Hotel Website • Check prices for Moni Emvasis